Noah-Everett/ANNIE_FeasibilityStudy/GUIDE.md

 ```
 Note, we will use the 5th file (`annie_v02_4.gdml`) as it has the largest container volume.
 For more information on each geometry, consult `make_geoms_1D.legend`.

-PS: I know this script has more than 1 dimension of freedom; however, this refering to one spacial demension of freedom.
+PS: I know this script has more than free variable (1D); however, this is referring to one spacial demension of freedom.
 While both radius and position change between geometries, they are independent parameters.
-There is an outdated `make_geoms_4D.sh` in `$B/depreciated` which allows for controle of x, y, z, and radius.
-Is there a better naming convension, yes.
+There is an outdated `make_geoms_4D.sh` in `$B/depreciated` which allows for control of x, y, z, and radius (4D).
+Is there a better naming convention?
+Yes. : )

 ## **GENIE Generator**